Welcome to L3: Long Leaf Law, the home of the North Carolina Bar Association’s blog community.

 Content is written by and for members of the North Carolina Bar Association, the largest voluntary association of legal professionals in the state.

 Comments have been disabled.
 NCBA members who wish to continue conversation about a topic are asked to find the link to the post on Facebook or begin a conversation in their ListManager or LinkedIn groups.

 We are a voluntary statewide organization of more than 19,500 lawyers, paralegals and law students.

 We offer members opportunities for legal learning and avenues for service to the legal profession and the community at large.
 We provide members with myriad ways to connect within their practice areas and across the profession.

 Is the NCBA responsible for regulating the practice of law in North Carolina?

 No. That is the responsibility of the North Carolina State Bar, the state agency that oversees licensing and ethics complaints.

 Who leads the NCBA?

 Leadership is provided by the NCBA Board of Governors under the direction of a president who is elected to a one-year term.
-The NCBA is a 501(c)(6) trade organization; the NCBA’s closely held Foundation is a 501(c)(3) charitable organization.
-Jason Hensley serves as executive director of the NCBA.
+The NCBA is a 501(c)(6) trade organization; the N.C.
+Bar Foundation is a 501(c)(3) charitable organization closely held by the NCBA.
+Jason Hensley serves as executive director of the NCBA and NCBF.